 91. Submitters were generally supportive of providing more detailed information to Inland Revenue, however took issue with providing it more frequently.
 The majority felt that the costs of providing this information quarterly or monthly would outweigh the benefits.
-The general consensus was that as the majority of people do not receive much investment income, the social policy benefits would be minor.7 Many submitters favoured providing the information annually as is the case now, or quarterly if a more frequent reporting requirement were to be introduced.
+The general consensus was that as the majority of people do not receive much investment income,

 6 In the 2015 tax year, 33% of taxpayers who filed an IR 3 or PTS had RWT withheld at a higher rate than their marginal tax rate, whereas 45% had RWT withheld at a lower rate.
-Of those taxpayers who did not file a return
+Of those taxpayers who did not file a return or PTS, 38% had RWT withheld at a higher rate than their marginal rate, and 37% had RWT withheld at a lower rate than their marginal tax rate.

-- 92. The provision of more frequent information for PIEs was especially controversial as many felt that reporting it on a more frequent basis would result in significant compliance costs but would not result in any meaningful social policy adjustments.
+- The provision of more frequent information for PIEs was especially controversial as many felt that reporting it on a more frequent basis would result in significant compliance costs but would not result in any meaningful social policy adjustments.
 PIE income can be volatile due to unpredictable movements in exchange and interest rates, and lumpy investment returns can mean that it can fluctuate from large positives to large negatives from month to month.
 Taking this income into account for social policy purposes would result in regular amendments to entitlements, making it difficult for people to budget and resulting in more work for the agencies responsible for managing social assistance.
-Further, given the nature of the PIE tax regime, taxpayers may have income for tax and social policy purposes despite not actually receiving any income8, or where they were in losses. - 93.
-Submitters also outlined that wholesale PIEs and locked in PIEs should be exempt from the requirements to provide more frequent information, given there would be no social policy benefit in obtaining this information.10
+Further, given the nature of the PIE tax regime, taxpayers may have income for tax and social policy purposes despite not actually receiving any income8, or where they were in losses.9 - Submitters also outlined that wholesale PIEs and locked in PIEs should be exempt from 93. the requirements to provide more frequent information, given there would be no social policy benefit in obtaining this information.10